cgomesu/nanopim4-satahat-fan/README.md

 # nanopim4-satahat-fan
-Bash scripts to control the 2-PIN PH2.0 12v fan connector from the Nano Pi M4 SATA hat with a systemd implementation

-Each script has comments that will help you change it according to your needs
+Bash scripts to control the 2-PIN PH2.0 12v fan connector from the Nano Pi M4 SATA hat with a systemd implementation.
+Each script has comments that will help you change it according to your needs.

 # Installation
 ```